Jim Haslam: Philanthropy

 Haslam serves on the University of Tennessee's board of trustees and has donated tens of millions of dollars to the school and its athletic programs over the years.
 In 2002, the football team's new practice field was named "Haslam Field" in his honor.
 The Haslam family's $32.5 million donation in 2006 represents the school's largest gift ever.
 Part of this money was used to construct the new College of Business building, the James A. Haslam II Business Building, as well as to construct a new building for the School of Music, The Natalie L. Haslam Music Center.
 The money also supported construction of the Baker Center and renovations to Neyland Stadium.

 The Haslams are also major donors to numerous Knoxville-area institutions, including the Knoxville Museum of Art, the Knox-Area Rescue Ministries, the East Tennessee Historical Society, the Foothills Land Conservancy, the Boys and Girls Club, United Way, St. John's Episcopal Church, and the Knoxville Zoo.
 In 2006, three of the zoo's newborn lion cubs were named Ann, Bill, and Jimmy, in honor of Haslam's children.
 The Knoxville alternative newspaper, Metro Pulse, has dubbed Haslam "Knoxville's most conspicuous philanthropist."
 In 2014, the University of Tennessee announced that its College of Business would be renamed in honor of Haslam after the family donated $50 million to the university.

 Personal life

 Haslam married Cynthia Allen in 1953.
 They have three children: James "Jimmy" Haslam III (born 1954), Ann Haslam Bailey (born 1956), and Bill Haslam (born 1958).
 After Cynthia's unexpected death in 1974, Haslam married his longtime friend, Natalie Leach Tucker, in 1976.
 Through her, he has three stepchildren, Jennie McCabe, Susan Robie, and Carol Pattison.
+Natalie died in 2026.

-Bill is a former governor of Tennessee, sworn in on January 15, 2011; further, between 2003 and 2011, he was mayor of Knoxville.
+As of 2026, Bill is an owner of the Nashville Predators.
+He is the former governor of Tennessee, from 2011 to 2019; further, between 2003 and 2011, he was mayor of Knoxville.
 Haslam's eldest son, James III (Jimmy), resigned as CEO of Pilot in September 2012 but resumed his role as CEO in February 2013.
-He also owned a minority stake in the Pittsburgh Steelers but sold it to accommodate his purchase of the Cleveland Browns franchise in August 2012.
+He also owned a minority stake in the Pittsburgh Steelers but sold it to accommodate his purchase of the Cleveland Browns franchise in August 2012, and the co-owner of the Milwaukee Bucks.